satishwarkedas/lasso_bilevel/README.md

 ### cvAdaptiveLassoDempe.m
 [optimalLambda, totalTime] = cvAdaptiveLassoDempe(data, folds, max_iter)
-inputs
-- data -> data in the format mentioned above
-- folds -> no. of CV folds
-- max_iter -> maximum no. of iterations to be considered for lower-level approximations Uses the functions CVAdaptiveLasso1.m and CVAdaptiveLassoBilevelDempe.m; Refer to these functions below
+Uses the functions CVAdaptiveLasso1.m and CVAdaptiveLassoBilevelDempe.m; Refer to these functions below

-### cvAdaptiveLassoMIQP.m
-[optimalLambda, totalTime] = cvAdaptiveLassoMIQP(data, folds, start_vec)
-- if no start_vec is provided, leave it blank; else needs to be the size - px1
-- elements of start_vec can only take binary values -> corresponds to the signs of beta's (negative beta -> positive u)

 ### cvAdapativeLassoBilevelDempe.m
 [ul_vec, ll_mat, mew_mat, objval, tEnd] = CVAdaptiveLassoBilevelDempe(ul, ll, phi, data, iter, test_ind, train_ind)